sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.3.3.
 What is being done about this concern <!-- omit in toc -->

-The following 3 main elements the strategy strives to address this concern:
+The following 3 main elements of the strategy strive to address this concern:

-1. Adequate training for the Product Owner (PO) role
-2. Mandate Loose Coupling Architectures
-3. Move to capability-based planning and Product Management

-(1) Adequate training for the Product Owner (PO) role, and the relationship with DevOps Teams, in addressing technical debt, discretionary, and non-discretionary requirements.
+1. **Adequate training for the Product Owner (PO) role**, and its relationship with DevOps Teams, in addressing technical debt and requirements (discretionary and non-discretionary).
 While technical debt is an important consideration, on the other hand, if DevOps teams are able to create their own prioritization, they often fall victim to over engineering the IT Product.
 The PO will likely push back against technical debt to make room for features.
 It then becomes the DevOps teams' role to sell the value add of paying down technical debt.